Online Police Record Check

 Reconsideration Process for Level 3 Police Record Check

-• An applicant who has applied for the Level 3 Police Record Check may dispute the information that was disclosed by completing the Reconsideration Request Form.
-This reconsideration process does not guarantee that the information released on the Police Record Check will be removed; however, it will be reviewed by our Reconsideration Panel.
+Applicants who apply for a Level 3 Police Record Check may dispute the information released by submitting a Reconsideration Request Form.
+While this process does not guarantee that information will be removed, every request is reviewed by our Reconsideration Panel.

 Greater Sudbury Police Service